Revisionist school of Islamic studies: Lateness of dates

+Gold dinar minted by the Umayyads in 695, which likely depicts Abd al-Malik.
+(Note: The general view among historians and numismatists is that the human figure depicted in the coins minted by Abd al-Malik between 693 and 697, which have come to be known as the "standing caliph" issue, represent Abd al-Malik.)
+The historian Robert Hoyland, however, argues that this may be a near-contemporary depiction of the prophet Muhammad.

 Contradictions, confusions, inconsistencies

-Non-Islamic testimonies about Muhammad's life describe him as the leader of the Saracens, believed to be descendants of Ishmael, lived in the northern regions; Arabia Petrae and Arabia Deserta.

-The literature contains "contradictions, confusions, inconsistencies", (some examples being: Meccans first traded with foreigners who came to Mecca but stopped in the pre-Islam past; contradicted by another story of Arabs stopping trade after Islam triumphed to have more time to pray.
+Accounts in the traditional literature of what went on in the time of early Muslims (and shortly before and after) contain "contradictions, confusions, inconsistencies", (some examples being: Meccans first traded with foreigners who came to Mecca but stopped in the pre-Islam past; contradicted by another story of Arabs stopping trade after Islam triumphed to have more time to pray.
 The Meccans went to Syria every summer and winter; contradicted by Meccans going to Syria in one season and to Yemen the next).

+Expansion of historical accounts over time

-Examining Sira, revisionist scholar Patricia Crone found a pattern, where the farther a commentary was removed in time from the life of Muhammad and the events in the Quran, the more information it provided, despite the fact it depended on the earlier sources for its content.
+Examining sīrah, revisionist scholar Patricia Crone found a pattern, where the farther a commentary was removed in time from the life of Muhammad and the events in the Quran, the more information the commentaries provided, despite the fact that the putative sources for their contents were the earlier sources.
 Crone attributed this phenomenon to storytellers' embellishment.

 If one storyteller should happen to mention a raid, the next storyteller would know the date of this raid, while the third would know everything that an audience might wish to hear about.

-An example was the oldest prophetic biography, that of Ibn Ishaq (died 767), which was much smaller than the commentary of Al-Waqidi (d.823), despite the fact that Waqidi's later works covered a shorter periods of time (only Muhammad's period in Medina).
+An example was the oldest prophetic biography—that of Ibn Ishaq (died 767)—which was much smaller than the commentary of Al-Waqidi (d.823), despite the fact that Waqidi's later works covered a shorter period of time (only Muhammad's period in Medina).